ElectricalGang

 Ammeter Series Circuit

 First of all, let’s talk about the series.
 Once this meter is connected in series, all the current of the circuit passes through it.
 So the power consumption is due to its internal resistance and parameter current within this meter.
-This circuit uses low resistance so that low voltage drop in the circuit.
+This circuit uses low resistance so that low voltage drops in the circuit.

 Ammeter Parallel Circuit

 The resistance is kept low in the parallel ammeter circuit so that the total current will flow from the ammeter and drop low voltage across the device.
 When a high current from the circuit passes through this device, its internal circuit can be damaged.
-The shunt resistance is connected in parallel to the emitter to avoid the problem of high current.
+The shunt resistance is connected in parallel to the emitter to avoid the problem of high currents.

 If a high current passes through the circuit, then the main current passes through this shunt resistance.
 This resistance does not prove to be a hindrance to the function of the device.